photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 end
 ```

-This function checks whether a file is an image using the  `@image_filetypes`  [module atribute](https://elixir-lang.org/getting-started/module-attributes.html).
+This function checks whether a file is an image using the  `@image_filetypes`  [module attribute](https://elixir-lang.org/getting-started/module-attributes.html).
 This module attribute holds a list of image file formats, specifically `.jpg` and `.jpeg`, which helps identify whether a given file is an image that needs processing.
 Module attributes are limited to the scope within the module they are defined in, allowing us to use `@image_filetypes` in any of the functions defined in the `ImageIO` module.
 Using module attributes prevents us from having to hardcode parameters in all places that they will be used.

-Finally, we'll define a function for generating the file name of the saved image, which takes three arguments including the image name, the image's filetype and a prefix for the image's name:
+Finally, we'll define a function for generating the file name of the saved image, which takes three arguments including the image name, the image's filetype, and a prefix for the image's name:

 ```elixir
 def get_output_filename(imagename, image_filetype, imagename_prefix) do